Internet Security

 Written by prodigitalweb

-Cyber Security – A National Priority
+Cyber Gatekeepers – A National Priority

 This reflected the `grim challenges’ of Chinese cyber security as per official Xinhua news agency.
 Companies are now collecting across China to resolve this issue as per industry observers, comprising of young techies with excellent security skills as well as work experience, at firms such as Alibaba, Baidu Inc. and Tencent Holdings Ltd.